SybileC/sql-challenge/README.md

 # sql-challenge

-DATA MODELING
+DATA MODELING (QuickDBD-EmployeeSQL.png)

-- Skethed out an ERD of the tables (QuickDBD-EmployeeSQL.png)
+- Skethed out an ERD of the tables.

-DATA ENGINEERING
+DATA ENGINEERING (table schemata.sql)

 - Created a table schema for each of the six CSV files and imported them into the corresponding SQL table.

-DATA ANALYSIS
+DATA ANALYSIS (queries.sql)

 - Listed the following details of each employee: employee number, last name, first name, sex, and salary.